 What You Can Expect

-Endometrial biopsy steps usually are performed on an outpatient basis in the doctor’s office.
+Endometrial biopsy steps usually are performed on an outpatient basis in the gynecologists’s office.
 It can, however, be done while you’re hospitalized for symptoms that have become more serious.
 The place where the test takes place depends on your overall health and condition.

 The usual process that you’ll follow involves the following steps: